Designs from Local Random Quantum Circuits with SU(d) Symmetry: Exact -symmetric -designs from local ensembles

-It is clear that CQA also has access to part of diagonal phase matrices due to the employment of YJM-elements (Eq.\eqref{eq:YJM}) as its generators.
-Roughly speaking, YJM-elements are diagonal under $S_n$ irreps.
-Linear combinations of arbitrary products of YJM-elements are proved, by Okounkov and Vershik in \cite{Onishchik1990}, to be able to synthesize any diagonal matrices (as we did in Theorem \ref{Thm:basis}), not to mention these phase factors.
-To retain the locality of unitaries acting on qudits, we take second-order YJM-elements, which are 4-local and necessary to guarantee the restricted universality \cite{Zheng2021SpeedingUL}.
-A more delicate treatment to the integral of phase factors in Eq.\eqref{eq:TkCQA} is conducted using $S_n$ character theory \cite{Ingram1950,Rasala1977,Roichman1996,Lassalle2008,Giambruno2015,Pak2020} in Section 3.2 of the SM and we finally conclude that these additional YJM-elements enable CQA to form exact $k$-design for all $k < n(n-3)/2$, stated as the first main result in Theorem \ref{Thm:main}.
+In this work, the use of YJM elements is of central importance in constructing $\text{SU}(d)$-symmetric $k$-designs in this work.
+Roughly speaking, YJM elements are diagonal under $S_n$ irreps.
+It has been proved by Okounkov and Vershik \cite{Onishchik1990} that linear combinations of products of YJM elements are able to generate arbitrary diagonal matrix including phase factors.
+To retain the locality of unitaries acting on qudits, we take up to second-order products of YJM elements, which are at most 4-local.
+We conduct a more intricate treatment of the integral of phase factors in Eq.~\eqref{eq:TkCQA}, using $S_n$ character theory \cite{Ingram1950,Rasala1977,Roichman1996,Lassalle2008,Giambruno2015,Pak2020} in Appendix \ref{sec:CQA2}.
+In conclusion, $T^{S\mathcal{U}_\times}_k = T^{\mathcal{U}_\times}_k$ for $k < n-1$ and these additional YJM elements enable CQA, embracing $S\mathcal{U}_\times$, to form an exact $k$-design for all $k < n(n-3)/2$, which has been stated as the first main result in Theorem \ref{Thm:main}.
+Moreover, defining general order products of YJM elements as $P_l \equiv (\sum^n_{i=1} X_i)^l$, one can explicitly find a basis spanning the relative phases on qubits.